Quantum mechanical Gaussian wavepackets of single relativistic particles: Wavepackets of free relativistic particles

 \subsection{A wavepacket in uniform motion}

-A wave-packet solution to (\ref{RQMfree}) has been provided by Rosenstein and Usher in Ref. \cite{RU87}.
+A wave-packet solution to (\ref{RQMfree}) and so (\ref{KGFree}) has been given by Rosenstein and Usher in Ref. \cite{RU87}.
 Following the same method, we generalize their result to the case of free particles in uniform motion below.
 Starting with the ansatz (independent of $y$ and $z$),

-where $v^{}_0$ is the velocity of the classical trajectory of the particle in the $x$-direction, and $c\vartheta$ corresponds to the initial width of the wavepacket \cite{RU87} in the case of $v^{}_0=0$.
-Note that the dependence of $c\vartheta$ on the initial width is not linear (for example, see the caption of Figure \ref{WavePacketFreeRUSimGauss}), though $c\vartheta$ is a monotonic increasing function of the initial width in the parameter range we explored.
+where $v^{}_0$ is the velocity of the classical trajectory of the particle in the $x$-direction, and $c\vartheta$ corresponds to the initial width of the probability density $|\Psi|^2$ of the wavepacket \cite{RU87} in the case of $v^{}_0=0$.
 Inserting the above ansatz into (\ref{RQMfree}), we obtain

 which is positive for all $p=m v \gamma$ since $v^{}_0, v < c$.
 When $p=p^{}_0=m v^{}_0 \gamma^{}_0$ with $\gamma^{}_0 \equiv 1/\sqrt{1-(v^{}_0/c)^2}$, one has $W(p^{}_0) = -L_{cl}$ in value, where the classical Lagrangian $L_{cl} = -mc^2\gamma^{}_0$ can be read off from (\ref{clActionFree}).